Document

 Deduction of Partners Remuneration

-Partnership Firms are allowed to deduct the Interest and Remuneration paid to Partners as expense when arriving at their ‘Profits and Gains from Business and Profession’ (PGBP).
+Partnership Firms are allowed to deduct the Interest and Remuneration paid to Partners as expenses when arriving at their ‘Profits and Gains from Business and Profession’ (PGBP).
 However, Section 40(b) has specified a maximum limit up to which the deduction can be claimed on interest and remuneration amounts.

 Section 40(b) of the Income Tax Act: Remuneration and Interest to Partner